Small Faces: Humble Pie (1969–75)

 Marriott's first post-Small Faces venture was with the rock group Humble Pie, formed with the former Herd member Peter Frampton.
-Initially, the group was a huge hit in the U.S. and the UK, but Humble Pie split in 1975 due to lack of later chart success, and Marriott went solo and released an album in 1976.
+Initially, the group was a huge hit in the US and the UK, but an eventual decline in chart success led to their breakup in 1975.
+Marriott then released a solo album, Marriott, in 1976.

 Reunion: 1975–78

-Following the breakup of Faces in 1975, the original Small Faces line-up reformed briefly to film videos miming to the reissued "Itchycoo Park" which hit the charts again.
+Following the breakup of the Faces in 1975, the classic Small Faces line-up of Marriott, Lane, Jones and McLagan reformed briefly to film a video miming to the reissued "Itchycoo Park", which hit the charts again.
 The group tried recording together again but Lane left after the first rehearsal due to an argument.
 Unknown to the others, he was just beginning to show the symptoms of multiple sclerosis, and his behaviour was misinterpreted by Marriott and the others as a drunken tantrum.

-Nevertheless, McLagan, Jones and Marriott decided to stay together as Small Faces, recruiting ex-Roxy Music bassist Rick Wills to take Lane's place.
-This iteration of Small Faces recorded two albums: Playmates (1977) and 78 in the Shade (1978), released on Atlantic Records.
-Guitarist Jimmy McCulloch also briefly joined this line-up after leaving Wings.
+Nevertheless, McLagan, Jones and Marriott decided to stay together as the Small Faces, recruiting former Roxy Music bassist Rick Wills to take Lane's place.
+This iteration of the Small Faces recorded two albums, Playmates (1977) and 78 in the Shade (1978), both released on Atlantic Records.
+The second album saw the addition of former Wings guitarist Jimmy McCulloch.
 When McCulloch phoned Paul McCartney, who had found him increasingly difficult to work with, to announce he was joining Marriott, McCartney reportedly said "I was a little put out at first, but, well, what can you say to that?"
-McCulloch's tenure with the band lasted only for a few months in late 1977.
-He recorded only one album, 78 in the Shade in 1978 with the band.

 The reunion albums were both critical and commercial failures.
-Small Faces broke up again in 1978.
+The Small Faces broke up again in 1978.